alansun17904/mech-arith/SPECS.md

 in `notebooks/`.
 Any code in these files don't need unit tests, but they should only contain jupyter notebooks.

+## Adding Code
+When adding new code, a specific issue should be adressed.
+No one should be pushing directly to main.
+We will follow this workflow

+1. Find an issue that you want to address.
+2. Create a new branch titled `n-[title]`, where `n` is replaced with the issue number.
+For example, if I am working on issue #1: refactoring baseline, then my branch name could be something like `1-refact-baseline`.
+3. Checkout the branch and add your changes in this branch.
+Each commit to the branch should reference the issue that you are tackling.
+Continuing the example from above: `#1 [commit message]`.
+4. When finished writing code (see the code checklist below), submit a pull request and request a review.
+5. After we discuss and review, then *rebase* the branch into main and delete the branch.

 ## Code Checklist
 When working on large scale engineering projects, one of the most important things is code quality.
 Without good code quality collaboration becomes tedious and